Albertyn BarnardInstructor/Consultant (Outside The United States of America)

 Albertyn Barnard received the degrees M Eng (Electronics) and M Eng (Engineering Management) from the University of Pretoria.
-He has provided consulting services in systems and reliability engineering to the defence, nuclear, aerospace and commercial industries since 1982.
+He has provided consulting services in systems and reliability engineering to the defense, nuclear, aerospace and commercial industries since 1982.
 He provides training in reliability engineering to industry and at post-graduate level at the University of Pretoria.
 He has presented numerous technical papers at symposia, and won the Best Paper Award at the 2004 INCOSE SA conference (South Africa), as well as the Gold Award at the 2009 International Applied Reliability Symposium Europe (Spain).

 He has been a member of the management committee of INCOSE SA for a number of years, served as President of INCOSE SA in 2008, and established the INCOSE Reliability Engineering Working Group in 2011.
 He is currently leading this working group, which focuses on reliability engineering from a systems engineering viewpoint.